-For residency purposes a minimum load of twelve hours is required for a semester.
-Thus, each student generally needs at least twelve hours each semester to meet residency requirements.
+For residency purposes, a minimum load of twelve hours is required for a semester.
+Thus, each student generally needs at least 12 hours each semester to meet residency requirements.
 (NOTE: An average of 12 credits per semester is not sufficient to complete the 89 credit degree requirement.)
 For purposes of accelerated graduation, the law school's residency rules require students to take a minimum of five hours in one summer session and combine it with another summer session of no less than seven hours.
 Two summer sessions of six hours each serve the same purpose.
-This approach gives students five semesters of at least twelve hours and two combined summers of twelve hours, which satisfies our residency requirements.
+This approach gives students five semesters of at least 12 hours and two combined summers of 12 hours, which satisfies our residency requirements.
 If fewer hours are taken in a summer session, they may not be used toward residency for the purpose of accelerated graduation.

 A student in their final semester only can take less than 12 hours provided that the number of credits being taken is sufficient to satisfy the remainder of the 89 credit degree requirement.
 In cases of extreme hardship the Faculty may make a slight variance in the residency requirements, but cannot go below the standards set by the American Bar Association and the Association of American Law Schools.